 23. Assisi: A Saintly Stunner With Giotto Frescos

-Located in Umbria, the stunning hill town of Assisi is a destination for art lovers.
-Because Assisi was the home and final resting place of St. Francis, it's also a pilgrimage destination.
-In fact, the 13th century Basilica of St. Francis of Assisi is one of Italy's best known churches.
+Located in Umbria, Assisi is a beautiful hill town in Italy for art lovers.
+Because Assisi was the home and final resting place of St. Francis, it’s also a pilgrimage destination.

 This must see Assisi site is two churches in one, both massive and multi-level.
 You’ll want to see the lower church (for pilgrims), the pillar tomb of St. Francis, frescos by many artists, the cloister, and the upper church (for clergy).